wenzelm/slidr-sloppr/README.md

     >Cel-SL2

-The on-screen SLIDR results consist of the expected SL1 and SL2 sequences, assembled from 165-6568 reads, encoded by 1-10 SL RNA genes and *trans*-spliced to 67-1216 genes:
+The on-screen SLIDR results detail the expected SL1 and SL2 sequences, the numbers of reads assembled, the numbers of SL RNA genes identified and the numbers of *trans*-spliced genes:

                     Sequence Reads SL_RNA_Genes SLTS_Genes
-      GGTTTAATTACCCAAGTTTGAG  6568           10       1216
+      GGTTTAATTACCCAAGTTTGAG  3039           10        884
-     GGTTTTAACCCAGTTTAACCAAG   165            1         67
+     gGTTTTAACCCAGTTTAACCAAG    78            1         48

-The on-screen SLOPPR results detail expectedly low SL-trans-splicing rates (5.14 %) and 84 predicted operons using SL2 as a polycistron resolver:
+The on-screen SLOPPR results detail expectedly low SL-trans-splicing rates (5.1 %) and 84 predicted operons using SL2 as a polycistron resolver:

     Numbers of genes receiving SLs:
-         not expressed  6386 32.26 %
+         not expressed  6230 31.43 %
-                 no SL 12392 62.61 %
+                 no SL 12583 63.47 %
-                   SL1   904  4.57 %
+                   SL1   900  4.54 %
-                   SL2    96  0.49 %
+                   SL2    96  0.48 %
                SL1+SL2    15  0.08 %

     Predicted operonic genes, operons and operon sizes (n = genes in operon):